AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign secondary private IP addresses.md

 3. In the top navigation bar, select a region.

-4. On the Network Interfaces page, find the ENI to which you want to assign a secondary private IP address, and then click **Manage Secondary Private IP Address** in the **Actions** column.
+4. On the Network Interfaces page, find the ENI to which you want to assign secondary private IP addresses, and then click **Manage Secondary Private IP Address** in the **Actions** column.

 5. In the Manage Secondary Private IP Address dialog box, click **Assign New IP**.